nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_deploy.md

     TestNAI --> [*]
 ```

+## Deploying Nutanix Enterprise AI

+!!! info "Version 2.8.0"

+    This version of the NAI deployment is based on the Nutanix Enterprise AI (NAI) ``v2.8.0`` release.

-## Prepare for NAI Deployment
+### Prepare for NAI Deployment

-!!! example "GA Software with NAI v2.7.0"
+!!! example "GA Software with NAI v2.8.0"

     In this lab, we will deploy GA version of the following software to test the following: